Two Trekkers Walking to Dingboche Village, Everest Base Camp Trek

 Uphill is tough, so we give way to those tackling the incline

-29. Don’t speak too loudly
+30. Don’t speak too loudly

 It’s safe to assume that all other trekkers on the trail are there to enjoy the sights and sounds of nature.
 Trekking is a great time for reflection, for some solitude, and for benefitting from being in the outdoors.
 So don’t talk loudly.
-Remember that your hilarious anecdote could be scaring off the wildlife.
+Also, your hilarious anecdote could be scaring off the wildlife.

-30. No music except through headphones
+31. No music except through headphones

-If you must bring music on a trek, it should only ever be listened to via earphones.
-This goes for campsites too.
-Again, assume everyone else on the trek wants to hear the sounds of nature.
 It’s also better from a safety point of view to be alert to all noises, so no music at all is best.
 (That said, a little sing-a-long if there’s no other party on the trail can be fun at times.)

-31. Never, ever litter
+32. Never, ever litter

-This one doesn’t need explaining, at least we hope!
-When trekking in remote parts where there’s no bins, you should always carry out what you take in.
-This could mean taking a few refuse bags with you for sealing things to carry back.
-Depending on the nature of the item, you could possibly bury it inside of a biodegradable bag.
-But this depends on the area and the ecosystem.
-Familiarise yourself with the specifics of the country, reserve or park where you’re trekking before heading out on the trail.
+When trekking in remote parts where there are no bins (trash cans), you should always carry out what you take in, so carry some refuse bags for storing waste.
+Depending on the nature of the item, you could possibly bury it in the ground inside of a biodegradable bag.
+But this depends on the area and the ecosystem, and often this won't be allowed.

-32. Don’t pick wildflowers or feed wild animals
+33. Don’t pick wildflowers or feed wild animals

-Again, this is pretty basic stuff.
-No matter how cute the monkeys, rabbits, deers or whatever - don’t mess with their natural habits and digestive systems by feeding them.
-Instead, be content to coo over them, snap a photo (without flash - don’t scare them), and let them be.
-And as pretty as that hibiscus might look in your ponytail, refrain from picking the flora.
-A trekker should aim to impact the environment as little as possible, thereby preserving it for everyone else as well as for the sake of everything in it.
+And as pretty as that hibiscus might look tucked in your ponytail, refrain from picking the flora.
+A trekker should aim to impact the environment as little as possible, thereby preserving it for everyone else as well as for the sake of the ecosystem.

 Fox, regarding trekking tips